Madannadar/Ar_tourism_KJ/README.md

+Our topic is tourism jehangir art gallery mumbai we have hosted our website so you can access our sites from the link and we have provided with the image of arts from the art gallary so you need to open the images and scan it with the camera provied by our site.
+Thank you
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.